 "Okay.
 Later."
 Faith turned and started walking but after a few steps she turned around.
 "I love you too," she said softly.
 Then she hurried away.

 Dawn smiled as she went inside to face another school day.

 Faith had covered several blocks on the way back to Giles' apartment before she realized something was following her.
 She scanned the area, cursing herself for getting careless just because it was daylight.
 There were plenty of demons that could move about freely in the sun.

 She listened hard, but there was only silence.
 She started walking again.
 Every sense was on alert.
 She waited for the sound and heard it to her left.
 She spun, stared hard at the house and trees in front of her.
 Whatever it was must be hiding around the corner.

 She pulled out her knife and held it against her leg.
 "Okay, enough with the hide and seek.
 Come out where I can see you."

 Faith felt her heart skip a beat.
 She tried to order her features not to react even as she tightened her grip on the knife.
 "What are you doing, Buffy?"

 Faith felt a shiver.
 She resolutely told her fear to go away.
 But it didn't.
 Because she was afraid of Buffy, even if she would go to her grave denying that fact.
 Now that she had people she loved that Buffy could take away from her, it only made her more afraid.
 But she could still be cocky.
-"Wicked strange behavior, B, but I'm willing to live and let live.
-So now that you've followed me, howzabout taking it on home where you belong?"
+"Wicked weird behavior, B, but I'm willing to live and let live.
+So now that you've followed me, howzabout taking your newly resurrected bod on home where it belongs?"

-Buffy moved closer, studied Faith carefully.
+Buffy moved closer and studied Faith carefully.
 "You think I'm going to try to hurt you, don't you?"

 "Are you?"
 Faith no longer tried to hide the weapon.